tillahoffmann/shedding/README.rst

 * Make sure you have python 3.8 or newer installed.
 * Install the python dependencies by running :code:`pip install -r requirements.txt` (ideally in a dedicated virtual environment).
-* Install the polychord sampler by running :code:`make pypolychord`.
+* Install the polychord sampler by running :code:`make pypolychord` (you may have to run :code:`make pypolychord` twice if it fails in the first run).
 * Reproduce the figures (in the :code:`figures` directory) and results (in the :code:`results.html` file) by running :code:`make results.html`.

 .. note::